School of Education

 Total Queens College EPP Completers Hired by NYC DOE by Completer Year

 As part of the CUNY-DOE data sharing agreement, CUNY Central annually provides the EPP with data on Queens College completers that are working as pedagogues in DOE schools.
-A file is shared with the EPP containing information on Teacher Education candidates who have completed an EPP Program are received from CUNY annually.
-Variables such as the school where completers are teaching, dates of employment, among various other data points are shared with the EPP.
-The table below contains the counts and percentages of completers that have ever obtained employment with the NYC DOE.
+The table below contains the counts and percentages of completers that have obtained employment with the NYC DOE.

-As of as of 03/2022, 60% of the 2018-2019 Completers of an EPP program had been employed by the NYC DOE.
-Of the Initial completers that were employed by the DOE, approximately 42% received employment within 1 year of program completion during the past 3 years.
-(Dropped to 20% DURING 2019-2020 which is most likely due to COVID pandemic).
+As of March 2025, 66% of the 2021-2022 Completers of an EPP program had been employed by the NYC DOE.
+Of the initial completers that were employed by the DOE, approximately 97% received employment within 3 years of program completion.
 Candidates of Graduate Advanced programs are more likely to already be employed with the NYC DOE prior to program completion.

 Please note that the most recent years of data provided to the EPP are represented below.
-Data for 2021-2022 will be available next year.
+Data for 2024-2025 will be available to the EPP next year.